TiagoFar78/ResumosMeic/Tese/PIC/Papers notes.md

 - Building Water Supply and Drainage Design Code

 It was also able to complete the analysis in short periods of time, less than 10s, and achieve an accuracy above 96%. _Not sure if that is actually good._

+# Establishment of Database for Automated Building Codes Compliance Checking in the Pre-Design Phase

+The paper proposes a method for automating building code compliance checks in the early stages of architectural design in Korea.
+The authors develop a process to extract, formalize, and encode natural language requirements from building regulations into a structured, computer-readable database.
+This enables the use of an authoring tool that provides automatic, real-time legality checks.​

+Its current limitations include addressing only simple building compliance factors like size and height.
+It is also only applied to pre-design phase.